emrekara667/StreamTraining/README.md

 Remember the following two key characteristics of terminal operations:
 They can return a primitive value (booleanor long), a concrete type (Optional value object), or void (creating side effect).
 They are eagerly executed, and a terminal operation is always the last operation in a Stream pipeline.
-Note that the following examples are still based on the sample data (a list of Person objects) in the tutorial Java Stream Aggregate Functions.